 F. Remittal of Disqualification.
-A judge disqualified for reason other than contributions by major donors may disclose on the record the basis of the judge's disqualification and may ask the parties and their lawyers to consider, out of the presence of the judge, whether to waive disqualification.
+A judge who may be disqualified by the terms of Section 3E may disclose on the record the basis of the judge's possible disqualification and may ask the parties and their lawyers to consider, out of the presence of the judge, whether to waive disqualification.
 If following disclosure of any basis for disqualification other than personal bias or prejudice concerning a party, the parties and lawyers, without participation by the judge, all agree that the judge should not be disqualified, and the judge is then willing to participate, the judge may participate in the proceeding.
 The agreement shall be incorporated in the record of the proceeding.

-A remittal procedure provides the parties an opportunity to proceed without delay if they wish to waive the disqualification.
-To assure that consideration of the question of remittal is made independently of the judge, a judge must not solicit, seek or hear comment on possible remittal or waiver of the disqualification unless the lawyers jointly propose remittal after consultation as provided in the rule.
+A remittal procedure provides the parties an opportunity to proceed without delay if they wish to waive the possible disqualification.
+To assure that consideration of the question of remittal is made independently of the judge, a judge must not solicit, seek or hear comment on the remittal or waiver of the possible disqualification unless the lawyers jointly propose remittal after consultation as provided in the rule.
 A party may act through counsel if counsel represents on the record that the party has been consulted and consents.
 As a practical matter, a judge may wish to have all parties and their lawyers sign the remittal agreement.